HeardLibrary/digital-scholarship/script/python/basics.md

 **General note:** Since these examples are really simple, we advise using the Thonny IDE so that you can cut, paste, then click the green run button to quickly test them out.

+If you are interested in using Jupyter notebooks, the examples are available in [this notebook](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/basics.ipynb).

 # Basics of Python Structure

 *Warning: Pretty much everything on this page is an oversimplification.
 But you can learn the details when you need to know them.*